-At Hach & Rose, LLP, we understand the financial strain you might be facing after the accident.
-When you’re treating your injuries, the last thing you want to think about is the cost of hiring a lawyer.
+At Hach & Rose, LLP, we understand the financial strain you might face after the accident.
+When treating your injuries, the last thing you want to consider is the cost of hiring a lawyer.
 We want our clients to have the opportunity to pursue compensation without the burden of upfront legal fees.

 New York is a no-fault state when it comes to car insurance.
 That means you must file a claim with your insurance company to get compensation for your medical bills, out-of-pocket expenses, and other costs.
-Personal injury protection (PIP) is a type of coverage all registered vehicle owners and drivers must purchase.
+Personal injury protection (PIP) covers all registered vehicle owners, and drivers must purchase it.

 When you file a PIP claim, you can cover many types of expenses, such as the following:

 The most important thing to remember when filing a no-fault claim is that there is a time limit.
 You must submit your claim within 30 days of the accident.
-This deadline is strictly enforced and only rarely extended if the claimant can prove clear and reasonable justification for the failure to file within the deadline.
+This deadline is strictly enforced and rarely extended if the claimant can prove clear and reasonable justification for failing to file within the deadline.